Sidy Diagne

-Sidy Mamadou Aubin Diagne (born 11 January 2002) is a professional footballer who plays as a defender for Championnat National 2 club Haguenau.
+Sidy Mamadou Aubin Diagne (born 11 January 2002) is a professional footballer who plays as a defender for Championnat National 1 club Andrézieux.
 Born in France, he is a former Switzerland youth international.

 Club career

 Diagne is a product of the youth academies of Sous-Roches Valentigney and Sochaux.
 He began his senior career with the reserves of Sochaux in 2019.
 He made his professional debut with Sochaux in a 2–0 Ligue 2 win over Paris FC on 18 September 2021.

 International career

 Born in France, Diagne is of Senegalese and Swiss descent.
 Diagne was called up for a training camp with the France U16s in August 2017.
 He represented the Switzerland U18s in 2019.